Northeastern University – London: Development

 The first cohort consisted of around 60 students, primarily from private schools; one in five of the college's offers have gone to state-school students.
 College staff made 130 visits to schools (21 to state schools) to attract applications.
 They graduated in 2015.

 From September 2012 to September 2015, it offered tuition in economics, English, history, law and philosophy and politics and international relations for undergraduate degrees with the University of London International Programme.
 From 2015 it ran its own degree programmes, validated by Southampton Solent University.
 Its "Diploma of New College of the Humanities" is earned alongside the various combined BA and BSc degrees by completion of courses in applied ethics, critical reasoning, science literacy and LAUNCH, its professional development programme.

 In 2016 NCH announced that it would be offering its first postgraduate qualification from that September, an MA in historical research and public history validated by Swansea University.
 In 2017 the college launched three additional master's degrees, the MA Economic Policy & Communication, MSc Global Politics, and MA Philosophy.

 In 2018, Northeastern University, a private US institution, announced that it planned to acquire the college.
 The take-over went ahead in 2019, with the college being renamed NCH at Northeastern.
 The Provost of Northeastern, who had responsibility for overseas campuses, stated that she thought the UK higher education market had opportunities for an innovation in apprenticeships and lifelong learning that could provide future growth for the college, along with an expansion of the curriculum from its liberal arts focus to become more multi-disciplinary.

 In February 2020, NCH was awarded renewable taught degree awarding powers for an initial period of six years.
-In August 2020 these became indefinite after NCH was registered by the Office for Students as a publicly funded higher education provider, and was registered at a charity.
+In August 2020 these became indefinite after NCH was registered by the Office for Students as a publicly funded higher education provider, and was registered as a charity.
 Following the award of indefinite degree awarding powers, NCH announced in 2021 that it would seek university status and permission to use the name Northeastern University – London.
 This was granted in July 2022.